MetaMask/keyring-api/README.md

   MetaMask and leverage its functionality.

-- **Dapp Client**: The module includes a client that enables dapps to communicate with the Keyring Snap.
+- **Dapp Client**: The module includes a client that enables dapps to communicate with the keyring Snap.
 This client allows dapps to send requests to the Snap, such as retrieving account information or submitting requests.

 - **MetaMask Client**: The module provides a client specifically designed for MetaMask integration.
-This client enables MetaMask to send requests directly to the Keyring Snap, facilitating smooth interoperability between the two applications.
+This client enables MetaMask to send requests directly to the keyring Snap, facilitating smooth interoperability between the two applications.

-- **Request Handler Helper Functions**: The module offers a set of helper functions to simplify the implementation of the request handler in the Keyring Snap.
+- **Request Handler Helper Functions**: The module offers a set of helper functions to simplify the implementation of the request handler in the keyring Snap.
 These functions assist in processing incoming requests, validating data, and handling various request types from dapps and MetaMask.

 ## Installation